aws-samples/fleet-management-on-amazon-eks-workshop/validation-frameworks/resilience-hub/README.md

         - Select the option: Use an IAM role and select `AwsResilienceHubAssessmentEKSAccessRole`
     * Setup scheduled assessment and drift notification
         - You can either setup automatic daily assessments or turn off the option
-    * Click on Add Application once this is all done
+    * Click on Add Application once this is all done, you should see a Blue banner at the top confirming the application has been added successfully.

 3. Running the Assessment